Working self-employed or freelancing in Belgium is an alternative to working for an employer. This guide explains what you need to know.

 - Building and contents insurance – optional, but may be mandatory with some business premises landlords.
 Covers business property and contents from damage cause by accidents or natural disasters such as fires or floods.

-- Cyber insurance – voluntary insurance that protects against hacking, data loss or server failure.
+- Cyber insurance – voluntary insurance that protects against hacking, data loss or server failures.

 Earning a secondary income from freelancing in Belgium